 In order for mediation to completely achieve its goals, there must be an excellent process and procedure, willing participants, and expert mediators.

 As mediator, negotiator, arbitrator, and private judge Mr. Fallon’s methods focus on multi disciplinary approaches to alternative dispute resolution which directly promote both balanced settlement results and consistent client satisfaction.
-In order to negotiate fair and lasting decisions and settlements, Frank combines case specifics and situational realities with detailed neutral analyses of interactive business theories, legal studies and best practices.
+In order to negotiate fair and lasting decisions and settlements, Frank combines case specifics and situational realities with detailed neutral analysis of interactive business theories, legal studies and best practices.

 Utilizing creative multi party and individual techniques, he resolves difficult professional and personal conflicts involving corporations, nonprofit organizations, individuals, family businesses and government agencies.
 Frank personally developed the innovative, interactive award winning 'best ideas win' settlement, mediation, and negotiation programs to resolve the most demanding disputes and to re-mediate and settle cases that have reached an impasse with other processes.